Controlling weeds in paddocks is important because they:

 - Short grazing interval so animals can return back to paddocks quickly.

 Envy® and Grazon®Pro meet these requirements.
 They are professional use products which you can use if you hold a PA2 (for boom sprayer) and/or PA6 (for knapsack) certificate of competence (visit www.nptc.org.uk for details of your nearest course).
 If not then seek training or employ a spray contractor or local farmer to do the job for you.
-To find a local spray contractor use "find a spray contractor" support tool in the Grassland App.

 - Where grass is over grazed or short of nitrogen it struggles to compete with dominant weeds like buttercups, dandelions and daisies.